kasir-barati/my-angular-journey/README.md

   - [Template expression](https://angular.io/guide/interpolation) or Interpolation:
     - Uses the double curly braces `{{` and `}}` as delimiters.
     - String interpolation: `<h3>Current customer: {{ currentCustomer }}</h3>`

+# DI

+- Dependency Injection
+  - IoC - Inversion of Control
+  - Instead of module goes out and get an instance from them, we provide them what they need.
+- `constructor(className: ClassName) {}` and Angular DI create an instance for you.

+# Service

+- Contains business logic
+- No business logic in component
+  - Separate view from business logics
+- A simple class annotated with `@Injectable` decorator
+- To inject service in another class you need to add it in `providers` list.
+  - but Angular CLI - `ng generate service service-name` - does something a little more general, It will add that class inside the globally available services.
+In this way we do not need to list them in `providers`